RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 * Copy the in-use source template (using the "Copy" button in the RM source templates list window)
 * Rename and edit the Source Template copy to have the desired fields
-* Make a copy of your database and place it in a working folder.
+* Make a copy of your database and place it in a working folder and rename it.
 * Uses this utility on the database copy in the working folder to switch the sources that used the old template to instead use the newly created template.
+* Verify that desired result was achieved.
+* Move the database copy to your database's normal location and name.

 See "All possible Source Template changes" in the Notes section before proceeding.